situx/samian-lod/_pages/doc.md

 {% include figure image_path="/assets/images/Samian_universal_map.png" %}

-Our CSV files are split into the categories *Instances*, containing unique lists (of classes/objects), and *Semantic Relations*, containing the necessary crosstables to link our instances by their IDs.
+The CSV files are split into the categories *Instances*, containing unique lists (of classes/objects), and *Semantic Relations*, containing the necessary crosstables to link our instances by their IDs.

 ### Instances